Top EU court bars Dextrose tablet maker's glucose health claims

 Dextro Energy, in a detailed explanation, says on its website: "Pure glucose simply delivers a faster supply of energy to the brain, for an immediate cognitive boost".

-But the European Court of Justice confirmed the lower court's findings on Thursday, saying Dextro Energy's application could not be authorised.
+But the European Court of Justice confirmed the lower court's findings on Thursday, saying Dextro Energy's application could not be authorized.

 EU rules state that if health claims are authorized, they may be used by any food business operator on labels and advertising for its relevant nutrients or food categories.